JoeanAmier/TikTokDownloader/README_EN.md

 > * Cookie only needs to be re-written to the configuration file after it expires, and not every time the program is
     run.
 >
-> * The Cookie can affect the resolution of the video files downloaded from the Douyin platform.
+> * The Cookie can affect the resolution of the video files downloaded from the DouYin platform.
 If you are unable to
     download high-resolution video files, please try updating the Cookie!
 >
 > * When the program fails to obtain data, you can try updating the Cookie or using a Cookie that is already logged in!